How to Prepare for the C-Suite Executive Interview

 The best reference checks provide a 360-degree view of a candidate’s personality, character, on-the-job performance and leadership style, including how well the executive collaborates and innovates within teams.
 To that end, the executive search firm or hiring organization tend to consult varied sources, including the following:

-• Vendor executives
+• Reporting executives

 • Direct reports